 There are upsides and downsides to a partition action.
 The primary upside is that a partition action breaks a stalemate between disagreeable owners.
 The primary downside is the cost.

-Attorneys fees can vary greatly, depending on the complexity of the litigation involved.
+In California, the cost of partition action and attorneys fees can vary greatly, depending on the complexity of the litigation involved.
 Attorney’s fees can range from $20,000 to $100,000+ per defendant or plaintiff.
 It’s for this reason that we highly recommend mediation to avoid litigation and costly court processes.

 While partition action forms are available online, we highly recommend speaking with an experienced probate litigation attorney.
 At RMO Lawyers, we protect people like you every day, and the consultation is always free.